THE STAFF

 When Erica isn’t capturing and editing content to creatively tell compelling company stories for local businesses, she loves spending time with her husband, two cats, and six chickens, and enjoys making music, being in nature, playing tennis, and antiquing.

-Emily Northington, Barn and Outdoor Caretaker
+Emily Northington, Barn/Outdoor Manager and Caretaker

 Emily Northington is a caretaker of the outdoor and barn pigs at Ross Mill Farm, with weekly stints in the Lodge to hang out with their buddies on the inside.
 With a deep love for animals and the outdoors, Emily spends their days making sure the farm’s pigs are cozy, clean, well-fed, healthy, and happy.
 Outside of farm life, you’ll find Emily hiking, traveling with their husband, John, (they recently visited their 50th state), and volunteering in the Invertebrate Paleontology department at the Academy of Natural Sciences.